Property Management System. Sounds simple, right?

 A PMS with good team and task management features will enable you to specify default time frames that individual tasks are required to be completed by.
 These can then be mapped onto your calendars as well as shared with staff and relevant team members.

 If centralized calendar features are important to you, you’ll likely also be interested in having “push” notifications that go out to relevant team members (in the form of emails and SMSs) to inform them of pending tasks that require completion.
-These can frequently also be cross-checked against individual and/or team task reports that can also be accessed and shared.
+These can frequently also be cross-checked against individual and/or team task reports that are able to be accessed and shared.

 Bonus Feature: Some PMSs also enable you to setup task sequencing, which are a chain of tasks that are triggered only once the prior task in the sequence has been completed.
 This becomes especially handy when multiple tasks or teams work on different components of a property’s management.

-Payment processing features are frequently a feature of PMSs that also offer custom branded website features too.
+Payment processing is frequently a feature of PMSs that also offer direct booking websites too.

 For some PMSs, having a payment processing facility not only allows you to take guest payments, but also allows you to distribute payments to owners too.
 In both cases, having these features frees up time being spent on administrative tasks and minimizes opportunities for manual error.

 In addition to collecting payments for bookings and distributing payments to owners, some PMSs’ payment processing features will enable you to hold security deposits and charge guests for additional products or services you’re able to up-sell.
-Regardless of what payments are processed and for whom, they typically enable you to automatically send receipts.
+Regardless of what payments are processed and for whom, most payment processing PMSs typically enable receipts to be automatically sent.

 Some PMSs provide tools for bookkeeping, auditing and reporting that ensure trust accounts remain compliant with relevant laws and regulations.
 This is important from a compliance perspective.